 Student competency in a practicum procedure begins with first-year in-class (didactic) instruction in the courses called Basic Radiologic Procedures (RADR 1411) and Intermediate Radiologic Procedures (RADR 2401).
-During each of these courses, the student will learn how to manipulate the body into all of the basic positions needed to demonstrate the body parts radiographically.
-Once this information is presented in the classroom, the student will move into the campus' energized laboratory and perform these positions using mannequin patients.
-A student must complete the didactic and lab portion of training prior to having any competency signed on their competency card.
-However, not all exams can be performed in the lab (surgery, portables, CT, pediatrics, etc).
-Those exams can be signed on the competency card when the supervising tech feels the student is competent in each of those areas.
+During each of these courses, the student will learn how to manipulate the body into all of the basic positions needed to demonstrate the anatomy radiographically.